mmcaulif/Cardio/README.md

 * [ ] Offline gatherer
   * on pause until mujoco sorted

-* [ ] Minor refactor to gatherer and runner, add default arg values, careful consideration needed
-  * mostly done, just some final decisions to make
-  * change collector name to gatherer, idk why its different

-* [ ] Move agent stubs outside of src and using package instead of src
+* [ ] Move agent stubs into own folder and refactor each one

 * [ ] Sort policies better, i.e. discrete, continuous